r-barnes/dggridR/README.md

 ![Mercator Projection](vignettes/mercator.png)

-But this kind of distortion is present no matter what the resolution is.
+But this kind of distortion is present no matter what the resolution is; in fact, it shows up whenever you project a sphere onto a plane.

 What you want are bins of equal size, regardless of where they are on the globe, regardless of their resolution.